Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reactants/Readme.md

 - __concentration__
   - Type: posfloat
+  - Description: The concentration of the reactant.

+- __concentration_unit__
+  - Type: string
-  - Description: The concentration of the reactant is expressed in M (Molar), mmol/L (millimoles per liter), or µmol/L (micromoles per liter).
+  - Description: The concentration of the reactant is typically expressed in M (Molar), mmol/L (millimoles per liter), or µmol/L (micromoles per liter).

 - __supplier__
   - Type: string